balena-os/takeover/README.md

 are not retained.

 Backup volume definitions can contain one or more ```items```.
-An Item consists of a mandatory ```source``` source path definition and the following optionial fields:
+An Item consists of a mandatory ```source``` source path definition and the following optional fields:
 - ```target``` - an alternative target directory name - if not present the files will be copied to the root of the volume.
 - ```filter``` - a regular expression that will be applied to the source path.
 Only files matching the filter will be copied.
 If no filter is given, all files will be copied.